Classification of biharmonic Riemannian submersions from manifolds with constant sectional curvature: Proof of the Main Theorem and Supporting Lemmas

 \end{proof} \end{lemma}

 We are now in a position to prove Theorem~\ref{main}.
 Lemmas~\ref{lemma3.1},~\ref{lemma3.2}, and ~\ref{lemma3.3} provide the necessary geometric and analytic tools for the argument.

-\begin{theorem}[Theorem~\ref{main} (restated)] Let $ \phi : (M^{n+1}(c), g) \longrightarrow (N^n, h) $ be a Riemannian submersion from a Riemannian manifold with constant sectional curvature c.
-Then, \( \phi \) is biharmonic if and only if it is harmonic. \begin{proof} As stated in the definition and equation (33) in \cite{AO}, the tension field of the Riemannian submersion \(\phi\) is given by
+\begin{theorem}[Theorem~\ref{main} (restated)] For $n\geq2$, let $ \phi : (M^{n+1}(c), g) \longrightarrow (N^n, h) $ be a Riemannian submersion from a Riemannian manifold with constant sectional curvature c.
+Then $ \phi $ is biharmonic if and only if it is harmonic. \begin{proof} Since the case for $n=2$ has already been proven (cf. \cite{WO}), we will show the case for $n \geq 3$.